wp-plugins/sp-client-document-manager/readme.txt

 * sp_cdm_projects = Show projects tab
 * sp_cdm_uploader = Use the uploader (add files)
 * Also added an update to the premium version to see who uploaded a version.

+= 1.4.8 =
+* New shortcodes to show a list of project files or link directly to a file (check installation instructions on usage)
+* Fixed email content not saving
+* Fixed a conflict with jetpack that was running the shortcode twice making double files.
-== Upgrade Notice ==
+* Removed admin/uploader.php no longer needed with the new file viewer/uploader == Upgrade Notice ==

 = 1.0.5 =